SonolusHaniwa/sonolus-server-cpp/README.md

 It can be deployed in any Linux devices, even if a moblie phone also can compile the server successfully.

+Use httpd core developed by myself, which also support you to build HTTPS server.

 ## Links

 - [Sonolus Website](https://sonolus.com/)